 These lower grade rings are still expensive but are given out more liberally to team staff and are sometimes raffled out to fans for charity events.
 They have less/smaller precious stones and may not necessarily be made from the same precious metals as the A grade rings.

-The first instance of grade B and C rings being given out was for the Redskins Super Bowl XVII win when many of the front office staff received rings made from cubic zirconia (fake diamonds).
+The first instance of grade B and C rings being given out was for the Washington Super Bowl XVII win when many of the front office staff received rings made from cubic zirconia (fake diamonds).

 Some C level rings don’t even have the fake stones but rather are unadorned copies of the expensive A and B grade rings.